The Best and Worst Diets for Heart Health

 The Nordic Diet was created by a group of chefs, doctors, scientists, and nutritionists in order to address increasing obesity rates in Nordic countries.
 It’s based on three main guidelines: Try to eat more plants and less meat, more foods from the sea, and eat more foods from the wild countryside—especially berries.

-Studies on the Nordic Diet show that it helps reduce total and LDL cholesterol levels, while also aiding in weight loss.
+Studies on the Nordic Diet in the Journal of Internal Medicine found that it helps reduce total and LDL cholesterol levels, while also aiding in weight loss.
 The Nordic Diet is based on nutritious foods that are common in Nordic countries, so you’ll see recommendations for lots of root vegetables, cabbages, fish like mackerel and trout, grains like oats and barley, and wild mushrooms and berries.

 A typical day on the Nordic diet: Breakfast: Oatmeal with wild berries and nuts.
 Lunch: Barley salad with beans, cabbage and vinaigrette.
 Snack: A pear with walnuts.
 Dinner: Salmon with mushrooms and roasted root vegetables.